AdobeDocs/commerce-merchant-services.en/help/payment-services/order-payment-status.md

    The Order payment status report data is refreshed, an *[!UICONTROL Update complete]* confirmation appears, and the latest information is present in the grid.

-## Manage disputes
+## View disputes

-You can view and manage disputes from within the Order payment status report.
+You can view any disputes on your store's orders, and navigate to the PayPal Resolution Center to take action on them, from within the Order payment status report.

 1. On the _Admin_ sidebar, go to **[!UICONTROL Sales]** > **[!UICONTROL [!DNL Payment Services]]** > **[!UICONTROL Order payment status]**.
 1. Navigate to the **[!UICONTROL Disputes column]**.
-1. View any disputes for a specific order, including [the status](#order-payment-status-information).
+1. View any disputes for a specific order and see [the dispute status](#order-payment-status-information).
-1. To manage a dispute, click the dispute ID link (beginning with _PP-D-_) to go to the [PayPal Resolution Center](https://www.paypal.com/us/smarthelp/article/what-is-the-resolution-center-faq3327).
+1. Click the dispute ID link (beginning with _PP-D-_) to go to the [PayPal Resolution Center](https://www.paypal.com/us/smarthelp/article/what-is-the-resolution-center-faq3327).
 1. Take appropriate action for the dispute, as needed.

    To sort order disputes by status, click the Disputes column header.